kourouklides/artificial_neural_networks/setup/README.md

 To install the required Python packages and dependencies you have to run the following command in a terminal:

     pip install -r requirements.txt
+    conda install PyYAML==3.13 -y

-Note that to run the command above, you first have to change to the directory to the current one:
+Note that in order to run the commands above, you first have to change to the directory to the current one:

     cd artificial_neural_networks/setup